PrincetonUniversity/lucid/docs/readme.md

 Finally, Lucid's [wiki](https://github.com/PrincetonUniversity/lucid/wiki) documents all of Lucid's well-supported features.

+## Projects that used Lucid
+Lucid has been used in a number of projects.
+Here is a listing of those that we know about: [projects](https://github.com/PrincetonUniversity/lucid/tree/main/projects.md)

 ## Publications

-There are also a number of publications about Lucid or building higher-level languages on top of it.
+This is a list of the main papers/articles/dissertations about core lucid features.

 ### About Lucid or its components:

 - Lucid, a Language for Control in the Data Plane ([SIGCOMM 2021](https://conferences.sigcomm.org/sigcomm/2021/program.html) -- The SIGCOMM 2021 artifact is in the ``sigcomm21_artifact`` branch).
+This paper is a good place to start, particularly if you have a networking / systems focus.

-- Safe, modular packet pipeline programming ([POPL 2022](https://dl.acm.org/doi/pdf/10.1145/3498699))
+- Safe, modular packet pipeline programming ([POPL 2022](https://dl.acm.org/doi/pdf/10.1145/3498699)).
+This covers modularity and polymorphism.

-- Lucid, a high-level easy-to-use dataplane programming language ([Devon K. Loehr's PhD Thesis](https://dkloehr.github.io/files/Thesis.pdf))
+- Lucid, a high-level easy-to-use dataplane programming language ([Devon K. Loehr's PhD Thesis](https://dkloehr.github.io/files/Thesis.pdf)).
+This is a great general overview and snapshot of Lucid as of late 2024.

-- Automated Optimiation of Parameterized Data-Plane Programs with Parasol ([arxiv preprint](https://arxiv.org/pdf/2402.11155))
+- Automated Optimiation of Parameterized Data-Plane Programs with Parasol ([arxiv preprint](https://arxiv.org/pdf/2402.11155)).
+This is about Lucid's features for automated program tuning, which is not yet well documented.

-### Building on Lucid:

-- SwitchLog: A Logic Programming Language for Network Switches ([PADL 2023](https://par.nsf.gov/servlets/purl/10430321))

-- Sequence Abstractions for Flexible, Line-Rate Network Monitoring." ([NSDI 2024](https://www.usenix.org/system/files/nsdi24-johnson.pdf))
+- Sequence Abstractions for Flexible, Line-Rate Network Monitoring. ([NSDI 2024](https://www.usenix.org/system/files/nsdi24-johnson.pdf)).
+This adds stronger pattern matching to Lucid, and higher-level abstractions that have not yet been integrated.

 ## Citation